Llannelongue/greenDiSC/README.md

 **More on the Green DiSC website: https://www.software.ac.uk/GreenDiSC**

 >[!NOTE]
-> The GitHub repo contains the guideline documents as well as the criteria.
+> This GitHub repo contains the [guideline documents](/General%20guidelines/) as well as the [criteria](/Criteria/).
+It also include the [data management policy](/Data_management_and_privacy.md).

 ## Contributing

-Any feedback and suggestions are very welcome.
-You can either open an issue on GitHub, or even better, suggest edits through a pull request!
+Any feedback and suggestions on the guidelines or criteria are very welcome.
+You can either open an issue on GitHub, or even better, suggest edits directly through a pull request!

 ## Licence